-4.9.2 Financial liabilities
+5.9.2 Financial liabilities

 Financial liabilities are classified according to the substance of the contractual arrangements entered into and the definitions of a financial liability.
 All financial liabilities are recognised initially at fair value and, in the case of loans, borrowings and payables, net of directly attributable transaction costs.
-The Entity's financial liabilities include trade and other payables and due to a related party.
+The Entity's financial liabilities include trade and other payables.